What is HIPAA Hosting?

 - Data Backup and Storage (addressable): Create a retrievable, exact copy of ePHI, when needed, before movement of equipment.

 Required vs. Addressable HIPAA Implementation Specifications

 Many of the implementation specifications above are listed as addressable.
 HIPAA hosting required implementation specifications must be implemented.
 Addressable implementation specifications must be implemented if it is reasonable and appropriate to do so; the choice must be documented.
 It is important to remember that an addressable implementation specification is not optional.

 Most HIPAA hosting companies should implement the addressable specifications as they are best practice data security features any way.

 Make your application HIPAA compliant today.
-You can be up and running with TrueVault's healthcare API in minutes, with no credit card and no trial expiration.
+You can be up and running with TrueVault's healthcare API in minutes, with no credit card needed.